Riemannian metrics on differentiable stacks: Abstract

 \section{Abstract}

-We study Riemannian metrics on Lie groupoids in the relative setting and introduce a notion of metrics on differentiable stacks.
-We show that any split fibration between proper groupoids can be made Riemannian, and we linearize groupoid fibrations by using exponential maps.
+We study Riemannian metrics on Lie groupoids in the relative setting.
+We show that any split fibration between proper groupoids can be made Riemannian, and we use these metrics to linearize proper groupoid fibrations.
 As an application, we derive rigidity theorems for Lie groupoids, which unify, simplify and improve similar results for classic geometries.
-Then we establish the Morita invariance for our metrics, and use the resulting metrics on stacks to construct stacky tubular neighborhoods and to prove a stacky Ehresmann theorem.
+Then we establish the Morita invariance for our metrics, introduce a notion for metrics on stacks, and use them to construct stacky tubular neighborhoods and to prove a stacky Ehresmann theorem.